 Basic principles of damages – loss of profit

-The damages suffered by a claimant in a commercial arbitration are likely to be based on the profits that it would have earned, had the breach of contract not occurred, but which it did not actually earn.
-While in theory one can simply estimate the profits in a but-for scenario, the calculation is likely to be more accurate if the loss of profit is broken down into its constituent parts, which are:
+Damages suffered by a claimant in a commercial arbitration are likely to be based on the profits that it would have earned had the breach of contract not occurred, but that it did not actually earn.
+While in theory one can simply estimate the profits in a but-for situation, the calculation is likely to be more accurate if the loss of profit is broken down into its constituent parts, which are: